-Johnson Cemetery here.
-Young Weaver was Knox County Oct.
-25, 1936 and New officers for Knox Lodge had lived in Munday all his life.
-No. 851, AF&AM were elected He had been a leading football last Monday night at the regular player here last year and was expected to be on the team again Terry Harrison, who served as this year.
-Survivors, in addition senior warden last year, was to his parents, are a sister, Shirelected worshipful master, suc- ley Fay Weaver, and a grandceeding Joe B. Roberts, who is mother.
-Mrs. Fronie Weaver of
+Young Weaver was born in Knox County Oct.
+25, 1936 and New officers for Knox Lodge had lived in Munday all his life. expected to be on the team again Terry Harrison, who served as this year.
+Survivors, in addition senior warden last year, was to his parents, are a sister, Shirelected worshipful master, suc- ley Fay Weaver, and a grandceeding Joe B. Roberts, who is mother, Mrs. Fronie Weaver of